emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 {:numbered="false"}

-The following exchanges show a successful TEAP authentication with basic password authentication and channel binding using a Request- Action TLV.
+The following exchanges show a successful TEAP authentication with basic password authentication and channel binding using a Request-Action TLV.
 The conversation will appear as follows:

        Authenticating Peer     Authenticator
        -------------------     -------------